Kirtan Kriya is an ancient meditation practice that is widely used around the world.

 Kirtan Kriya benefits and Alzheimer’s

-A new review in the Journal of Alzheimer’s Disease examines research that finds that “spiritual fitness,” a new concept in medicine that centers on psychological and spiritual wellbeing, and Kirtan Kriya, a simple 12-minute meditative practice, may reduce multiple risk factors for AD.
+A new study published in March of 2021 in the Journal of Alzheimer’s Disease examines research that finds that “spiritual fitness,” a new concept that centers on psychological and spiritual wellbeing, and Kirtan Kriya, a simple 12-minute meditative practice, may reduce multiple risk factors for AD.

 Spiritual fitness and Alzheimer’s

 “Spiritual fitness” is a new dimension in AD prevention, interweaving basic, psychological and spiritual well-being.